sjl/.plan/README.markdown

 of error directory, but that only allows static templates, not e.g. rendering a template.
 Though maybe that's good enough for what I need…

+## 2024-05-15

+A little more web stuff, pretty happy with my choice of templating library (TEN).
+Now that I grok that it's mostly just the lisp with a tiny syntax wrapper, it's trivial to just do e.g.:

+    {% multiple-value-bind (foo bar) (get-stuff arg) %}
+        …
+    {% end %}

+I'm still not happy with the routing library situation.
+Looked at a bunch of different options and none of them seem decent.
+The one I'm currently using (easy-routes with Hunchentoot) doesn't really give me a nice way to deal with rendering error pages, or a way to add middleware to e.g. handle trailing slash crap site-wide.
+Need to think more about how I want to deal with this.